This page describes the directory layout and the application structure of GeniePy.

 pyproject.toml

-specify build system information for Python projects.
+community to specify build system information for Python projects.

 This file also supports adding configuration for different Python tools.
 This is also what GeniePy uses this file for.